things-to-do

 Luckily, La Malagueta, Málaga's main city beach, is only a ten-minute walk from the historic centre.
 It's not the most glamorous stretch of sand on the Costa del Sol, but it wins hands-down for convenience.

 The beach gets busy, especially on weekends, so arrive early to secure a prime spot near the water.
-Weekdays are calmer, and you'll have more space to spread out.
-It's also a short walk away from WaterFun Inflatables!
+Weekdays are calmer and you'll have more space to spread out.

 Benalmadena cable car

 The Teleférico de Benalmádena takes you from the coast up to the top of Mount Calamorro in about 15 minutes.
-Kids love the ride itself, and at the top there are walking trails, bird of prey demonstrations, and panoramic views stretching across to Morocco on a clear day.
+Kids love the ride, and at the top there are walking trails, bird of prey demonstrations, and panoramic views stretching across to Morocco on a clear day.

-It's about 20 minutes from Malaga by train (Arroyo de la Miel station), making it an easy half-day trip.
+It's about 20 minutes from Málaga by train (Arroyo de la Miel station), making it an easy half-day.
 Tickets are around €13 for adults and €10 for children.

 Alcazaba + Gibralfaro Castle

-If you've still got energy, Gibralfaro Castle sits above the Alcazaba, connected by a steep path that zigzags up the hill.
-The reward is a panoramic sweep of the harbour, mountains, and city skyline.
+Gibralfaro Castle sits above, connected by a steep path that zigzags up the hill.
+The reward is a panoramic sweep of the harbour, mountains, and city skyline, and the name Gibralfaro means Rock of Light, which it earns on a clear day.

-Tickets are inexpensive (under €4 for adults and just €1.50 for children, with some free entry days), making this one of the best-value family outings in Málaga.
+Tickets are inexpensive, under €4 for adults and €1.50 for children, with free entry on certain days.

 Things to do in Malaga with kids when it rains (indoors)